Creating session report templates

 After completing all fields, click Save.

-3. Editing an Existing Session Type
+3. Editing an Existing Session Category

-To update a session type:
+To update a session category:

 1. Click the three-dot menu beside the session category.